giserh/patterns-of-segregation/README.md

 [citation here]

-**Important note:** If you want to apply the methodoly used in the paper rather than simply reproduce the results, have a look at marble, a python library to analyse residential segregation.
+**Important note:** If you want to apply the methodoly used in the paper rather than simply reproduce the results, check out [Marble](https://github.com/scities/marble), a python library to analyse residential segregation.

 ## Dependencies

-You will need to have GNU Make and curl installed on your machine (this should be the case if your machine on linux.
-Otherwise google is your best friend).
+You will need  *GNU Make* and *curl* installed on your machine (this should be the case if your machine runs linux.
+Otherwise [Google](http://www.google.com) is your best friend).
 This was tested on Arch Linux and Python 2.7.9.
 Feel free to start an issue if you cannot run the code.

 To install the python libraries necessary to run the code, go to the cloned folder and type in command line